Science Sessions Overview

 Featured Panel: The Post-COVID Food System: Globally Synced and Sustainably Built

-Taking the global lessons the COVID-19 pandemic has taught us, join us for robust discussions, presentations, and insights exploring new technologies and innovations being developed to address challenges contributing to global hunger and food waste.
+Taking the global lessons from the COVID-19 pandemic, we’ll explore new technologies and innovations being developed to address challenges contributing to global hunger and food waste through robust discussions, presentations, and insights.

 - How can COVID-19 be a catalyst for change?